risal098/wayspider/README.md

 ## About
 wayspider is a penetration testing tool that help you to enumerate urls that might contain secret data, url with parameter ,even subdomains, all in one tool

+## Instalations

+## Documentation

+## big thanks
+shoutout to https://github.com/coffinxp as my inspiration also this tool is the modified version of his creation